When will my recycling be collected and what should the bags contain?

 Your bin man will pick up either your clear bag or your blue bag on your normal bin night.
-All collections will be at night - simply put your recycling out alongside your black bag.
+All collections will be at night.
 Do not put it inside a wheelie bin or dust bin, except where specifically provided in communal areas.

 I don't have space for lots of bins, so how can I recycle?

 The new service should make recycling easier and more convenient.
 If you can't do everything, just recycling some items can help to make a difference.
 Go to LoveFoodHateWaste.gg for some money-saving tips.

 Will it cost me to use the collection service?

 No. During the initial collection scheme which will operate until January 2019, there will be no charge to households.
 From then on "pay as you throw" will come in for general waste.
 There will be an annual bill from your Constables and a States of Guernsey annual charge of £85 per household.